 Strategic Planning Success Story

-Recognizing the multiple educational needs of the Society's members at all levels, from training to community-based practice to maintenance of certification, the SSO leadership determined it was time to take stock of the Society's programs and determine the best approach to "retool" the organization to meet the needs of the 21st Century surgical oncologist.
-Adding urgency to this effort was the Society's success in advancing support for establishing a certificate of subspecialty in Complex General Surgical Oncology by the American Board of Surgery.
+Recognizing the multiple educational needs of the Society's members at all levels, from training to community-based practice to maintenance of certification, in 2009 the SSO leadership determined it was time to take stock of the Society's programs and determine the best approach to "retool" the organization to meet the needs of the 21st Century surgical oncologist.
+Adding urgency to this effort was the Society's success, under EAI management, in advancing support for establishing a certificate of subspecialty in Complex General Surgical Oncology by the American Board of Surgery.

-The goal is to have an overall plan of what the Society will achieve and ways to generate the necessary resources to accomplish identified priorities.
+The goal was to have an overall plan of what the Society would achieve and ways to generate the necessary resources to accomplish identified priorities.